Earewien/godot-traits/README.md

 class_name Damageable

 var _healthable:Healthable
+var _loggable:Loggable

-# This trait needs a Healthable to work (an object to remove health from)
+# This trait needs both Healthable (an object to remove health from) and Loggable (an object that is
-# Healthable is also a trait.
-GTraits will check if the receiver object owns this traits, and automatically
+# able to print debug logs) to work.
+Healthable is also a trait.
+GTraits will check if the receiver
+# object owns those traits, and automatically inject them intothis trait constructor.
+# If the receiver does not have the required traits, they are automatically instantiated, registered into
-# inject the Healthable trait into this trait constructor
+# the receiver and injected into this trait.
-func _init(the_healthable:Healthable) -> void:
+func _init(the_healthable:Healthable, the_loggable:Loggable) -> void:
     _healthable = the_healthable
+    _loggable = the_loggable

 func take_damage(damage:int) -> void:
     _healthable.health -= damage
+    _loggable.log("Took %d damage!" % damage)

 #####
 # File world.gd